LisaTetteroo/portfolio/README.md

-My portfolio, yes i know the name of the reposotory is spelled wrong.
+My portfolio, yes i know the name of the repository is spelled wrong.
 I'm i'm trying to get this as a git-hub page, however it is still a work in progress!!!
 This is the result of 1 week of selfstudy:
 - skillshare class (https://skl.sh/2H822Kn)
 - codecademy (https://www.codecademy.com/learn/learn-html & https://www.codecademy.com/learn/learn-css)